Mandrake0/Apertus_Configurator/Readme.md

 * All Function are in a Database that can be searched (at the moment JSON File)
 * Interface are Layoutet in Tabs
-* Tabs can be Add or Deleted and Edited (not in first Version)
+* Tabs can be Add or Deleted and Edited (not in this Version)
-* Preset Storage
+* Preset Storage (not in this Version)

 #### Folder Layout
-/component  -> All view and widget components Templates are here /css        -> CSS File Location
+/component  -> All view and widget components are here /css        -> CSS File Location
 /js         -> External JS files and App.js
 /img        -> Image Folder